Expressing Emotions with the SubjunctiveStart first lesson

 Many of the verbs and phrases that require the subjunctive fit into the acronym WEIRDO: Wishes, Emotions, Impersonal expressions, Recommendations, Doubt/Denial, and Ojalá.
 In this article, we're going to take a look at emotions.

-Being annoyed, angry, happy, regretful, sad, scared, or surprised all fall into this category.
-Any personal reaction to a situation is emotional.
+All sorts of emotion, including annoyance, anger, happiness, regret, sadness, fear, surprise, and ecstasy fall into this category.
+In essence, any personal reaction to a situation is emotional.
 The focus is not on a factual observation of a situation, but how it makes the subject feel.
 Since how a person feels is always subjective, you use the subjunctive.

 Useful Verbs of Emotion

 The following verbs are commonly used to express emotion.

 |to make angry||to astonish|

 Check out these examples of emotion verbs being used with the subjunctive.

 Ready to take your subjunctive learning to the next level?
 Check out these articles on the subjunctive in different tenses!